Daniel Ríos (footballer, born 1995): Nashville SC

-On 20 November 2018 Nashville MLS announced Ríos as their first-ever signing for the 2020 MLS season.
+On 20 November 2018, Nashville SC announced Ríos as their first-ever signing for the 2020 MLS season.
 Nashville loaned Ríos to USL side Nashville SC for the 2019 season.
 In his initial season with the club, Ríos was named to the 2019 All-League First Team, notching 20 goals in just 31 matches.
-On 7 August 2019 Ríos scored a goal in the 56th minute in a 4–0 victory over Hartford Athletic, giving him goals in five consecutive games dating back to 6 July.
+On 7 August 2019, Ríos scored a goal in the 56th minute in a 4–0 victory over Hartford Athletic, giving him goals in five consecutive games dating back to 6 July.
 Less than two weeks later, on 18 August 2019, Ríos scored two goals against the Charlotte Independence to give Nashville a 3–1 win, earning him Man of the Match honors.
 Playing in Nashville SC's final season in the USL he once again finished second in the golden boot race with 20 goals.

-Daniel Ríos's 20 goals in the 2019 season, made him the first player in USL history to score 20 goals in multiple seasons.
+Ríos's 20 goals in the 2019 season, made him the first player in USL history to score 20 goals in multiple seasons.

-On 23 September 2020 Daniel Ríos scored his first MLS goal on a diving header and Nashville SC beat DC United 1-0.
+On 23 September 2020, Ríos scored his first MLS goal on a diving header and Nashville SC beat DC United 1–0.
 24 November 2020 Ríos' game-winning goal helped expansion team Nashville SC upset Toronto FC (Reigning Conference Champion) to advance to the Eastern Conference semifinals.
 Injuries limited the Mexico native's opportunities over the club's first two seasons, with five goals and one assist in 30 appearances (13 starts).

-On 15 March 2021 Daniel Ríos signed a contract extension through the 2022 season, with a club option for 2023.
+On 15 March 2021, Ríos signed a contract extension] through the 2022 season, with a club option for 2023.

 Charlotte FC

-Prior to the 2022 season (25 February 2022) Ríos was traded to Charlotte FC where he made 30 appearances and scored nine goals in all competitions.
-On 1 October 2022 Ríos had the best individual performance in Charlotte FC history by becoming the first player to score a hat trick for the club against Philadelphia Union.
+Prior to the 2022 season (25 February 2022) Ríos was traded] to Charlotte FC.
+He made 30 appearances and scored nine goals in all competitions.
+On 1 October 2022 Ríos had the best individual performance in Charlotte FC by becoming the first player to score a hat-trick for the club against Philadelphia Union.

-On 28 December 2022 Charlotte FC completed the transfer of forward Daniel Ríos to Liga MX side Chivas.
+On 28 December 2022, Charlotte FC completed the transfer of Ríos to Liga MX side Chivas.

-Atlanta United FC
+Atlanta United

-On 19 March 2024 Atlanta United FC announced signing Mexican forward Daniel Ríos on loan from Liga MX side C.D.
-Guadalajara (Chivas) through the 2024 MLS season.
+On 19 March 2024, Atlanta United FC announced signing Ríos on loan from Liga MX side Guadalajara through the 2024 MLS season.
 Holding a green card, Ríos will occupy a supplemental roster spot.
 The Chivas forward will bring nearly 200 professional appearances with him, 19 of which were with Chivas over the past two seasons.
 Ríos made his debut on 23 March 2024 with 15 minutes of play against Toronto after missing early matches with a calf injury.
-On 16 April 2024 Ríos saw his first start of the season against Philadelphia Union, logging three shots in the process.
+On 16 April 2024, Ríos saw his first start of the season against Philadelphia Union, logging three shots in the process.

-On 17 July 2024 Daniel Ríos scored the fastest goal in club history in 21 seconds against New York City FC at Mercedes-Benz Stadium.
+On 17 July 2024, Ríos scored the fastest goal in club in 21 seconds against New York City FC at Mercedes-Benz Stadium.

 His seven goals this season and four assists are the second-most on the team, which the Mexican forward has managed to do in only 1321 MLS minutes played.